Geometric operations#

 Overview#

 First, let’s prepare the environment to demostrate geometric operations using geopandas.
-First, we load the geopandas package:
+First, we load the pandas and geopandas packages:

 import geopandas as gpd